bensteinberg/oracles/README.md

 behaves the same way, and can be viewed at [http://127.0.0.1:5000/oracles/api/v1](http://127.0.0.1:5000/oracles/api/v1).

-You can also run a command-line generator with `python oracles.py`.
+You can also run a big picture generator on the command line with `python oracles.py`.

 If you're hacking on this code, you can run the tests with `pytest`;
 use `flake8 --exclude=env/` to keep it clean.
 If you add Python